joe-riley/readme-generator/README.md

 # Your Project Title

 ## Description
-Creates a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package] (https://www.npmjs.com/package/inquirer).
-Readme file is based off of the [Guide to a Professional README] (https://github.com/coding-boot-camp/potential-enigma/blob/master/readme-guide.md) that has everything a high-quality, professional README should contain.
+Creates a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+Readme file is based off of the [Guide to a Professional README](https://github.com/coding-boot-camp/potential-enigma/blob/master/readme-guide.md) that has everything a high-quality, professional README should contain.

 ## Table of Contents (Optional)
 * [Installation and Usage](#installation_and_usage)